ms-grcymt/WhatTheHack-EnterpriseGradeAKS/Student/02-aks_private.md

 - Deploy an AKS cluster integrated in an existing VNet (you need to create the VNet in advance)
 - Deploy as few nodes as possible
 - Deploy an Azure SQL Database if you did not have one from the previous challenge
+- Make sure the AKS cluster does not have **any** public IP address
+- Configure the Azure SQL Database so that it is only reachable over a private IP address
-- Deploy the API and Web containers, expose them over an ingress controller (consider the Application Gateway Ingress Controller, although it is not required).
+- Deploy the API and Web containers, expose them over an ingress controller (NGINX is suggested).
 Make sure the links in the section `Direct access to API` of the web page exposed by the Web container are working, as well as the links in the Web menu bar (`Info`, `HTML Healthcheck`, `PHPinfo`, etc)

 ## Success Criteria